surniaulula/wpsso-ratings-and-reviews/readme.txt

 == Screenshots ==

 01. The WPSSO RAR settings page to enable ratings by post type and select colors for the star ratings.
-02. The WPSSO RAR review submission &mdash; note the customized labels (Your Rating, Your Review, etc.).
+02. The WPSSO RAR review submission - note the customized labels (Your Rating, Your Review, etc.).

 == Changelog ==